Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Methodology

 \section{Methodology}

+In this study, we aim to address the identified gap in the field -- our aim is to investigate the activities and needs of fact-checkers to support research and development of the effective and appropriate human-centered AI tools to counter false information.
+We specifically focus on the European context, which (as shown in Section~\ref{sec:prior_works}) has multiple historical, cultural, language, and legislative specifics; and remains under-studied in this area.
+Furthermore, the analysis of existing works as well as practical deployment of AI-based tools for fact-checkers showed a need for more human-centered AI approaches.

-Human-centered artificial intelligence (HCAI) is based on the processes that extend user experience design methods such as stakeholder engagement~\cite{shneiderman_human-centered_2022}.
+Human-centered AI (HCAI) is based on processes that extend user experience design methods such as stakeholder engagement~\cite{shneiderman_human-centered_2022}.
 The goal is to create tools that augment and enhance human performance.
-HCAI systems emphasize a high level of human control, while embedding high levels of automation that can be achieved by a good design~\cite{shneiderman_human-centered_2022}.
+HCAI systems emphasize a high level of human control while embedding high levels of automation that can be achieved by a good design~\cite{shneiderman_human-centered_2022}.

 Human-Centered Design (HCD) approaches are mentioned to be capable of contributing to the field of HCAI as well~\cite{auernhammer_human-centered_2020}.
-Specifically, Design Thinking, previously named Need-Design Response (NDR) focuses on the design and development of any tools or systems for the physical, intellectual, and emotional needs of people.
+Specifically, design thinking, previously named Need-Design Response (NDR), focuses on the design and development of any tools or systems for the physical, intellectual, and emotional needs of people.
 It allows identifying human needs in the early phases of the design project through practices such as need finding.
+User needs, especially information needs and user interaction with information, focused primarily on the cognitive viewpoint are studied also in information science, specifically in information behavior studies~\cite{bates_information_2009}.

-Human-Centered Interaction (HCI), as an interdisciplinary field, adopts a 'human-centered design' approach to develop computing products that meet user needs, which makes this field a potentially strong contributor to HCAI.
+Human-Centered Interaction (HCI), as an interdisciplinary field, adopts a ``human-centered design'' approach to develop computing products that meet user needs, which makes this field a potentially strong contributor to HCAI.
 Nevertheless, the development of AI systems is still mainly driven by a “technology-centered design” approach ~\cite{shneiderman_human-centered_2022, xu_toward_2019}.
 To respond to the challenge, a human-centered AI approach was proposed that places humans at the center of AI design as the ultimate decision makers ~\cite{shneiderman_human-centered_2022, xu_toward_2019}.

 The HCAI framework~\cite{xu_toward_2019} includes in addition to ``ethically aligned design'' and ``technology'' also ``human factors design'' to ensure that AI solutions are explainable, comprehensible, useful and usable.
 To accomplish this, they start from the needs of humans and implement the human-centered design approach advocated by the HCI community (e.g., user research and modeling) in the research and development of AI systems.